doctrine/orm/docs/en/tutorials/extra-lazy-associations.rst

 .. versionadded:: 2.1

 In many cases associations between entities can get pretty large.
-Even in a simple scenario like a blog. where posts can be commented, you always have to assume that a post draws hundreds of comments.
+Even in a simple scenario like a blog where posts can be commented, you always have to assume that a post draws hundreds of comments.
 In Doctrine 2.0 if you accessed an association it would always get loaded completely into memory.
 This can lead to pretty serious performance problems, if your associations contain several hundreds or thousands